m90/rasa-dialogflow-interpreter/README.md

 # rasa-dialogflow-interpreter
-> RasaCore interpreter connecting to dialogflow.com
+> RasaCore interpreter connecting to dialogflow.com API v2

 WIP - **do not use**